bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

       ```
       make db/generate/insert/cluster CLUSTER_ID=<your-cluster-id>
       ```
-    - Run the command generated above in your local database.
+    - Run the command generated above in your local database:
         - Login to the local database using `make db/login`
+        - Execute SQL command from previous steps (kas-fleet-manager will populate any blank values when it reconciles)
         - Ensure that the **clusters** table is available.
             - Create the binary by running `make binary`
             - Run `./kas-fleet-manager migrate`